 The soundtrack for Jordan Peele’s next big horror film, Us, is stacked with bangers and bops, from Migos’ “Stir Fry” to Childish Gambino’s “Redbone.”
 It also features a healthy dose of old-school feel good songs like Nas and Lauryn Hill’s “If I Ruled the World” and a stand-out eerie remix to Luniz’ “I Got 5 On It.”
-Ahead of the movie’s release this weekend, Peele took over Spotify’s Film and TV Favourites playlist on Monday to school listeners on his favourite uses of music in film.
+Ahead of the movie’s release this weekend, Peele took over Spotify’s Film and TV Favorites playlist on Monday to school listeners on his favorite uses of music in film.

 Peele’s playlist mostly features songs from 80s and 90s horror/adventure films like Beetlejuice, Silence of the Lambs, Lost Boys, Goonies, and Judgement Night.
 For those unfamiliar with the flicks, he sets the scene for a number of songs with some short commentary.
 For example, when he introduces Harry Belafonte’s “Banana Boat” song from Beetlejuice, he says, “It’s fitting that the apex of this bonkers ghost story involves a dinner party becoming possessed by Harry Belafonte’s ‘Banana Boat’ song just prior to the guests getting attacked by their own shrimp cocktails.”